kito99/polymer-typescript-demo/README.md

 ### Prerequisites

-Since this project isn't yet a Polymer template (see [issue #1](https://github.com/virtua-tech/polymer-typescript-starter-kit/issues/1) to track progress), you need to clone the repo to use it.
+First, clone this repo (see [issue #1](https://github.com/virtua-tech/polymer-typescript-starter-kit/issues/1) if you want this to be a Polymer CLI template).

-You will need to have [node](https://nodejs.org/) installed.
-After you have installed node, make sure you have `bower`  installed globally:
+You will need to have [npm](https://www.npmjs.com/) installed.
+After you have installed `npm`, make sure you have the [Polymer CLI](https://github.com/Polymer/polymer-cli) and `bower` installed globally:

+    npm install -g polymer-cli
     npm install -g bower

-After you have cloned the repo installed node, and bower, install the dependencies:
+Next, install the dependencies:

     npm install
     bower install